Document Scanner 5 min read

 This is a critical, high-end hardware feature.
 A common failure is when two "sticky" (like lightweight carbonless) pages feed through at the same time.
 A "dumb" scanner won't notice.

-* If it “hears” two sheets stuck together (a “multi-feed”), the sound wave is dampened.
+The fi-8170 uses ultrasonic sensors.
+It sends sound waves through the paper as it feeds. * If it "hears" one sheet of paper, it continues. * If it "hears" two sheets stuck together (a "multi-feed"), the sound wave is dampened.
 The scanner instantly stops and alerts the user.

 As one 2-star reviewer, Richard, discovered, this feature is so critical that "no sense paying a lot extra for a special feature" if it's not turned on.
 This confirms that this physical sensor is a key B2B value proposition for "scanning large documents" where "we do not miss a page."